 - General Investing

-Public is a the new kid in investment town and it is a free app at allows fractional investments.
-The platform is beginner friendly and pretty easy to navigate.
+Public is a new kid in investment town and it is a free app that allows fractional investments.
+The platform is beginner-friendly and pretty easy to navigate.

 Public is a free investing app that offers fractional investing with no commission fees and no account minimums.
 It is like social media for investing where you can see what stocks people bought when they do.